CyCraft/magnetar/docs/docs-main/setup/index.md

 pokemonModule.delete() // deletes the document

 // methods to read data
-pokemonModule.fetch() // fetches the document from the remote store & adds it locally pokemonModule.stream() // opens a database stream & keeps the document up to date locally
+pokemonModule.fetch() // fetches the document from the remote store & caches it locally pokemonModule.stream() // opens a database stream & keeps the cached document up to date locally
 ```

 ## Displaying Data in the DOM